-I think it is fair to say that I read my way into traditional orthodox Catholicism but then, instead, ended up somewhat disappointed in modernist Catholicism.
+I think it is fair to say that I read my way into traditional orthodox Catholicism but then, to my surprise and chagrin, I ended up somewhat disappointed in modernist Catholicism.
 How can this be you ask?
 I am a convert to the Catholic Church.
 I came from a very non-Catholic “version” of Christianity (anti-Catholic really), and I felt nervous going to Mass on my own (and I knew no Catholics at all to hold my hand and guide me).
 So I didn’t go the Mass.
 Rather, over a period of several years I read my way closer and closer to entering the Church.
 I read books, blogs, and articles.
 I also listened to podcasts and interviews.
-Again and again the answers given to my questions made sense.
+Again and again the theological answers given to my questions made sense.
 I also heard many attractive things about the Church.

 But I also heard stories of clown Masses, and terrible music, including playing bongos in Church.
 I heard about the indifference and even anger of some Catholics towards their rich heritage.
 I heard about the focus of the new Mass being on the priest rather than on Christ.
-I did not really know what “new Mass” meant, but I thought it couldn’t be so bad.
-I read that some Catholics didn’t like to hold hands during the Our Father, or didn’t like to receive the Eucharist in their hands while standing, or even refused to sing some of hymns because they were terrible musically and, gasp, theologically bankrupt or even heretical.
+I did not really know what “new Mass” meant, but I thought it couldn’t possibly be so bad.
+I read that some Catholics didn’t like to hold hands during the Our Father, or didn’t like to receive the Eucharist in their hands while standing, or even refused to sing some of hymns because those hymns were terrible musically and, gasp, theologically bankrupt or even heretical.
 How could this be I thought?
 I didn’t know a thing.

-But, the truth remains: Modern (modernist) Catholic culture is radically devoid of almost all of its great riches and depth that, perhaps, was taken for granted in centuries past.
+But, the truth remains: Modern (modernist) Catholic culture is radically devoid of almost all of its great riches and depth that, perhaps, were taken for granted in those past centuries.
 What greatness is still there is like a dwindling bank account of an inheritance assumed to be inexhaustible.
 But this modernist church’s art, its modernist church buildings, its modernist worship, even its prayers, are poor copies, and at times outright repudiations, of past riches.
 Modernist Catholicism does not create a true Catholic culture.
 In fact, it tends to create a somewhat bland culture that does not propagate itself very well.
-It is only by reaching into the past and bringing forward those riches that we have any with us today.
-This is why, I believe, Traditional Latin Mass parishes (SSPX, FSSP, especially with no Novus Ordo available) tend to create richer, more integrated and complete local social cultures than the modern Novus Ordo parishes.
+It is only by reaching into the past and bringing forward those riches that we have any at all with us today.
+This is why, I believe, Traditional Latin Mass parishes (SSPX, FSSP, especially those with no Novus Ordo option available) tend to create richer, more integrated and more complete local social cultures than the modern Novus Ordo parishes.
 Or so I’ve heard, I have yet to witness that first hand.
 But I wrote something about it here, based on what I saw in the video of a Traditional Latin Mass in Paris.
 And I’ve heard others say it is true.
 This is what I hope.
 Show me that I am wrong.

 Of course it is God who creates the culture ultimately.
 We just do the best be can in fear and trembling, and He does the real work.
 We, the Church, are His handiwork, and He honors those who honor Him.